What The Best Sales Closers Taught Me About Selling Online

 Persuasion on the other hand is the art of getting people to make decisions that are in their best interest.

 This clarification is essential because without it you will become nothing more than a Conman or woman!

 Finally, in this introduction, I should also tell you about the salespeople I admire most…

-To succeed at face to face selling is great but my ultimate admiration goes to those Master Sales Closers who master the art of selling from a webpage, email or in PRINT!
+To succeed in face to face selling is great but my ultimate admiration goes to those Master Sales Closers who master the art of selling from a web page, email or in PRINT!

 15 Things The Best Sales Closers Taught Me About Selling Online